 Pure Content was established in 2006 and they have writing and editing jobs available.
-You must be living in the US, UK, Canada and Australia with English as your first language for you to qualify.
+You must be living in the US, UK, Canada, or Australia with English as your first language for you to qualify.
 Payments go out once a month via PayPal or direct deposit.

 #21.
 Custom Papers

 BlogMutt is a blog and content writing platform looking for writers from all backgrounds with different levels of experience.
 So, seasonal professionals are also welcome.
-Things work a little different here, though.
-You write posts, clients choose the ones they want then you get paid.
+Things work a little differently here, though.
+You write posts, clients choose the ones they want, and then you get paid.

 Payments go out every Monday via PayPal.
 The more you write, the more bonus points you will get.
-And, these points will allow you to get high-paying opportunities.
+These points will allow you to get high-paying opportunities.
 This is a perfect freelance writing job for beginners.